stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Python 3.11 and above include [tomllib](https://docs.python.org/3/library/tomllib.html) to read the TOML format.
 If your Python software must generate TOML, you need to add [Tomli-W](https://pypi.org/project/tomli-w/) to your project.

-TOML replaces the INI file format.
-Avoid using INI files, even though the [module for INI support](https://docs.python.org/3/library/configparser.html) has not yet been removed from the Python standard library.
+TOML replaces the INI format.
+Avoid using INI for projects, even though the [module for INI support](https://docs.python.org/3/library/configparser.html) has not yet been removed from the Python standard library.

 ### Use Logging for Diagnostic Messages, Rather Than print()

 The built-in _print()_ statement is convenient for adding debugging information, but you should use logging in applications.
-If you use an application framework, it should include features for logging.

-If you are implementing logging yourself, consider using [loguru](https://loguru.readthedocs.io/en/stable/) or [structlog](https://www.structlog.org/).
-Use a [structured format](https://www.structlog.org/en/stable/why.html) such as JSON, so that your logs can be parsed and analyzed later.
-Always include timestamps with timezones, and use the UTC timezone on servers and shared systems.
+Use a [structured format for your logs](https://www.structlog.org/en/stable/why.html) so that they can be parsed and analyzed later.
+The format should always include timestamps with timezones.
+We include the timezones so that the data can be accurately searched and analyzed by other systems.
+We would expect servers and shared systems to use the UTC timezone, but log analyzers can never make this assumption.

-Avoid using the [logging module](https://docs.python.org/3/library/logging.html) in the Python standard library.
-It is slow, more difficult to configure than modern logging libraries, and the default configuration does not provide logs with timestamps.
+If you use an application framework, you can use the features that it provides for logging.
+If you implement logging yourself, consider using [loguru](https://loguru.readthedocs.io/en/stable/) or [structlog](https://www.structlog.org/).
+The [logging module](https://docs.python.org/3/library/logging.html) in the Python standard library is slower and more difficult to configure than modern logging libraries, and the default configuration is limited.

 ### Use httpx for Web Clients